yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 4. Type the following into the file.
 These statements produce a Dockerfile that describes the following:

-    - The base stage includes environment setup which we expect to change very rarely, if at all
+    - The base stage includes environment setup which we expect to change very rarely, if at all.

       - Creates a new Docker image from the base image node:alpine.
 This base image has node.js on it and is optimized fro small size.

-      - Add `curl` to the base image to support Docker health checks
+      - Add `curl` to the base image to support Docker health checks.

-      - Creates a directory on the image where the application files can be copied
+      - Creates a directory on the image where the application files can be copied.

-      - Exposes application port 3001 to the container environment so that the application can be reached at port 3001
+      - Exposes application port 3001 to the container environment so that the application can be reached at port 3001.

-    - The build stage contains all the tools and intermediate files needed to create the application
+    - The build stage contains all the tools and intermediate files needed to create the application.

-      - Creates a new Docker image from node:argon
+      - Creates a new Docker image from node:argon.

       - Creates a directory on the image where the application files can be copied.

-      - Copies package.json to the working directory
+      - Copies package.json to the working directory.

-      - Runs npm install to initialize the node application environment
+      - Runs npm install to initialize the node application environment.

-      - Copies the source files for the application over to the image
+      - Copies the source files for the application over to the image.

-    - The final stage combines the base image with the build output from the build stage
+    - The final stage combines the base image with the build output from the build stage.

-      - Sets the working directory to the application file location
+      - Sets the working directory to the application file location.

-      - Copies the app files from the build stage
+      - Copies the app files from the build stage.

-      - Indicates the command to start the node application when the container is run
+      - Indicates the command to start the node application when the container is run.

-    **NOTE: Type the following into the editor, as you may have errors with copying and pasting.**
+    > **NOTE: Type the following into the editor, as you may have errors with copying and pasting:**

     ```Dockerfile
     FROM node:alpine AS base